Gauge Theory and Skein Modules: Deformation

 An $\cN=1$ theory cannot be topologically twisted on a general 4-manifold, but can be twisted if the 4-manifold is Kähler.
 In our setup, where the 4-manifold is taken to be $M_3\times \bR$ with a closed $M_3$, a topological twist of the deformed theory is only possible when $M_3=\Sigma\times S^1$, which is what we will mostly focus on in the remainder of the paper.

-In the Vafa--Witten theory, the partition function is expected to be invariant under the deformation, since (the $Q$-closed part of) the deformation has a positive ``ghost number.''
+In the Vafa--Witten theory, the partition function is expected to be invariant under the deformation, since the deformation (modulo $Q$-exact terms) has a positive ``ghost number.''
 Also, all the ``intermediate vacua'' with $K_\lambda^{\text{IR}}$ having a continuous part will not contribute to the partition function due to the presence of fermionic zero modes.

 Our focus is more on the Hilbert space as opposed to the partition function, though the $M_3\times S^1$ partition function on---equivalently the Witten index of the 1d theory---serves as an important reference point.
-As a consequence, vacua with continuous $K_\lambda^{\text{IR}}$ \emph{do} contribute to $\cS$, and taking them into account correctly are crucial for reproducing known results about skein modules.
+As a consequence, vacua with continuous $K_\lambda^{\text{IR}}$ \emph{do} contribute to $\cS$, and taking them into account correctly turns out to be crucial to reproducing known results on skein modules.